Your NSSF deduction

 Practical steps include using the contribution calculator to model impacts on net salary.
 Middle-class workers might negotiate collective bargaining for offsets against housing levy.
 This reform tests the Bottom-up economic model on worker welfare.

-Watchmen earning KSh 6,000 see NSSF contributions jump from KSh 200 to KSh 400 monthly, a 6.7% salary hit versus 0.7% for KSh 100,000 earners.
+Watchmen earning KSh 6,000 pay NSSF of KSh 360 monthly, a flat 6% of pay, the same rate everyone pays up to the limit.
 This 6% contribution rate under the new rules strains already tight budgets.
 Many skip essentials to cope with reduced take-home pay.

 The Kenya County Government Workers Union reports members under KSh 10,000 facing meal cuts due to deductions.
-Employee deductions now align with the KSh 7,000 wage threshold, hitting casual labour hardest.
-Government promises a 2024 minimum wage review as mitigation.
+Employee deductions now run at 6% up to the KSh 108,000 upper limit, hitting casual labour through the flat rate.
+Government promises a minimum wage review as mitigation.

 | Salary | Old Contribution | New Contribution | % Burden |